Margin can be used to increase your market exposure or provide fast access to cash for your personal needs.

 - Bearish Strategy: Short Selling

-Take advantage of the downside of the market and hedge against risk by selling a security you don’t own and attempting to buy it back later at a lower price.
+Take advantage of the downside of the market, or hedge against risk by selling a security you don't own and attempting to buy it back later at a lower price.
+(There are additional risks with selling short, such as being forced to buy a security in at any time.)

 - Optimizing Your Buying Power